Te Aro: Geography and history

 Waimapihi Stream is now mostly culverted, but formerly ran from the area around Zealandia and down Aro Valley then past what is now the western end of Te Aro Park and on to the sea.
 The name means "the stream (or bathing place) of Mapihi, a chieftainess of those iwi".
 Te Aro Pā was east of the stream near what is now lower Taranaki Street.
-Waitangi stream flowed from Newtown, past the Basin Reserve and down to the shore at the eastern side of Te Aro, forming a large swamp that was used by Māori for food (eels and shellfish) and flax gathering.
-The 1855 Wairarapa earthquake uplifted Te Aro and drained the swamp.
-The area around the former swampy foreshore was redeveloped and opened in 2006 as Waitangi Park.